magentabusiness/magentabusiness.github.io/_includes/templates/install/aws/eks-deletion.md

 ## Cluster deletion

-Execute the following command to delete all ThingsBoard pods:
+Execute the following command to delete all IoT Hub pods:

 ```bash
 ./k8s-delete-resources.sh
 ```
 {: .copy-code}

-Execute the following command to delete all ThingsBoard pods and configmaps:
+Execute the following command to delete all IoT Hub pods and configmaps:

 ```bash
 ./k8s-delete-all.sh